 When community safety is a concern, clinicians may need to initiate a more rapid taper than would typically be indicated to balance conflicting obligations.
-For example, clinicians have a duty to report suspected medication diversion and discontinue prescribing medications if they are being diverted.i At the same time, clinicians have a duty to patients who may be at risk for life-threatening withdrawal if medications are discontinued abruptly.
+For example, clinicians have a duty to report suspected medication diversion and discontinue prescribing medications if they are being diverted.
+At the same time, clinicians have a duty to patients who may be at risk for life-threatening withdrawal if medications are discontinued abruptly.
 Clinicians should consider seeking the advice of legal counsel, risk management, and health systems administrators in these complex situations.
 State licensing boards, professional organizations, and clinician malpractice insurance organizations may also have guidance available.

 Clinicians may consider implementing a discharge taper to prevent severe or complicated withdrawal-for example, providing patients with a 14-to-30-day prescription with detailed instructions on how to taper the medication over that time period.
-Weekly prescriptions can be considered to reduce the risk for misuse, but they may not always be feasible for the prescriber or i Note that if patients are known to be diverting their BZD prescription and have not been taking the medication regularly, ongoing prescriptions to support tapering are not necessary.

-the patient due to appointment availability, safety concerns, cost, or transportation barriers.
+Weekly prescriptions can be considered to reduce the risk for misuse, but they may not always be feasible for the prescriber or the patient due to appointment availability, safety concerns, cost, or transportation barriers.
 When determining the dose and number of pills for a discharge taper, clinicians should carefully consider an individual patient's risks, including suicidality and overdose.
 Given uncertainties regarding patient follow-up after discharge, clinicians may also consider offering patients prescriptions for adjunctive medications to help alleviate potential withdrawal symptoms (see Appendix K).
 Clinicians should clearly communicate to patients that this will be the last BZD prescription provided, as well as the risks of abrupt discontinuation of BZD and the symptoms that should trigger patients to seek emergency medical care.
 Clinicians should document this encounter carefully.